Wilburn, Harvey named interim principals for Sullivan County schools

-BLOUNTVIILLE, Tenn. — Jennifer Wilburn has been appointed interim principal at Sullivan North Middle and High School, according to a statement from Sullivan County Schools.
+Jennifer Wilburn has been appointed interim principal at Sullivan North Middle and High School, according to a Friday statement from Sullivan County Schools.

-Director of Schools David Cox appointed Wilburn to replace Josh Davis, who recently became the principal at West Ridge High School.
+Director of Schools Dr. David Cox appointed Wilburn to replace Dr. Josh Davis, who recently became the principal at West Ridge High School.

 Be the first to know